collective-soundworks/soundworks/README.md

 #### Writing our scenario in Javascript

 Now let's write the core of our scenario in the `src/player/index.es6.js` file.
-This is the file that is loaded by any client who connects to the server through the domain name URL `http://my.domain.name:port/` (for instance, `http://localhost:8000` during the development).
+This is the file that is loaded by any client who connects to the server through the root URL `http://my.domain.name:port/` (for instance, `http://localhost:8000` during the development).

 Step by step, this is how the scenario will look like when a user connects to the server through that URL: